-After 35 years of helping homeowners with their moves, Mid-West Moving & Storage has assisted with the relocation process of all kinds of personal items, aquariums included.
+Since 1983, Mid-West Moving & Storage has assisted with the relocation process of all kinds of personal items, aquariums included along with helping homeowners move to their new homes.
 Our professionals understand the stress involved in the process, both for you and the fish.
 This is why we take the utmost care in transporting them to your new location, ensuring a quick and smooth process.

 Give us a call at (888) 722-6683 or fill out a contact form for a free estimate on your next move with the help of transporting your aquarium fish.